Published Sepember 27, 2021. Open access. | Purchase book ❯ |

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..12,16 Globally and in Ecuador, Amerotyphlops reticulatus is considered to be not threatened, because the species is widely distributed, present in major protected areas, and is currently facing no major widespread extinction threats.12 Also, the Reticulate Worm Snake appears to tolerate moderate habitat transformations, although it is more abundant in forested areas.4,9,11 Some studies report individuals killed by vehicular traffic.9,17 Likewise, the species could suffer local population declines due to the habitat destruction and the excessive use of pesticides that decimate insect populations, such as leafcutter ants, which are crucial to the survival of A. reticulatus.9

-Distribution: Amerotyphlops reticulatus is native to an estimated 1,112,540 km2 area throughout the Amazon basin and adjacent foothills of the Andes in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.18 The species also occurs, albeit marginally, in the Caatinga xeric shrubland and El Chaco plains ecosystems in Brazil and Bolivia, respectively.18 There are records of A. reticulatus east of the Andes in the Chocó and Río Magdalena valley regions of Colombia.1 In Ecuador, the Reticulate Worm Snake occurs at elevations between 139 and 1312 m (Fig. 2).
+Distribution: Amerotyphlops reticulatus is native to an area of approximately 1,112,540 km2 throughout the Amazon lowlands and adjacent foothills of the Andes in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Perú, Suriname, and Venezuela.18 The species also occurs, albeit marginally, in the Caatinga xeric shrubland and El Chaco plains ecosystems in Brazil and Bolivia, respectively.18 There are records of A. reticulatus east of the Andes in the Chocó and Río Magdalena valley regions of Colombia.1

-Etymology: The genus name Amerotyphlops is a masculine noun formed by the Latin word americanus (meaning “from America”) and the Greek word typhlops (meaning “the blind”).6 The name refers both to the geographic distribution of snakes in the genus as well as their small rudimentary eyes.6 The specific epithet reticulatus is a Latin word meaning “net pattern.”
+Etymology: The genus name Amerotyphlops is a masculine noun formed by the Latin word americanus (=from America) and the Greek word typhlops (=the blind).6 The name refers both to the geographic distribution of snakes in the genus as well as their small rudimentary eyes.6 The specific epithet reticulatus is a Latin word meaning “net pattern.”
 It probably refers to the dorsal color pattern, in which the pale edges of each scale overlap and form a faint reticulation.

 See it in the wild: In Ecuador, Reticulate Worm Snakes are unlikely to be seen more than once every few months at any given locality.
 In an oil field in Yasuní National Park, five individuals were dug up from the ground as bulldozers were clearing a patch of pristine rainforest.
 In central Brazil, one study reports that most individuals were captured in pitfall traps.7